aurora-is-near/rainbow-bridge-frontend/README.md

    * `initDOMHandlers` is a function that needs to be called once after page load, to add behavior like dropdown toggling & form submission.
 Check out [domHelpers.js](./src/js/domHelpers.js) to see the simple setup here.
    * `render` is a function which doesn't truly _render_, if you're used to thinking about rendering from a framework like React.
 Instead, this function procedurally updates the DOM based on current app state.
 Open [render.js](./src/js/render.js) to see everything it does.
 This function gets called again in both [authEthereum](./src/js/authEthereum.js) and [authNear](./src/js/authNear.js) after login.

-4. [transfers.js](./src/js/transfers.js): the main Rainbow Bridge logic!

-   * This file will be extracted to a library for frontends that want to use the Rainbow Bridge.
-For now, if you throw away the rest of this app, keep this part!
-And as this repository gets updated (it uses semantic versioning), you can copy-paste the latest version of this file into your own app.
-   * The public interface of this file is small.
-Look for the functions that are exported at the top.
-You can initiate a transfer, get all transfers, check & update statuses of transfers, and retry or clear transfers.
-   * In-progress transers are saved to localStorage.
-After initializing a transfer, you can refresh or close the app.
-When you come back, it will start re-checking your transfers and moving them along.
-In the future, this logic might be moved to a Service Worker so that transfers continue to be checked & progressed as long as the browser is open.

 Run everything locally